 We welcome contact from anyone with a physical disability, including (but not restricted to) accident victims, service personnel with combat injuries, people with congenital and progressive conditions, and stroke patients.
 You can see some of the inspirational people we've helped on our YouTube Channel.

-is there an age limit?
+Is there an age limit?

 What types of games do you give advice about?

-What are the benefits of computer games?
+What are the benefits of video games?

-We've seen many physical improvements that have been confirmed by occupational therapists and physiotherapists, but the greatest benefit is inclusion.
+The greatest benefit is inclusion.
 Being able to join in with friends and family (and beat them!) is priceless for self-esteem and independence.